-Initial evaluation is required for all patients.
+An initial evaluation is required for all patients.
 If you’re a good candidate for treatment for Botox, we will make sure that you do not have a urinary infection.

-At the end of the procedure patients are able to go home and resume their usual activities.
+At the end of the procedure, patients are able to go home and resume their usual activities.

-Local or general anaesthesia?
+Local or general anesthesia?

 The Botox Procedure Itself

 The Botox is then administered through the cystoscope.
 Multiple small injections are given into the detrusor muscle of the bladder wall.
-For most patients 100 units of onabotulinumtoxinA in 20 doses are given.
+For most patients, 100 units of onabotulinumtoxinA in 20 doses are given.

 You might experience some burning and a small amount of blood in urine in the first few days after Botox administration.